Sunday, July 26, 2020

 The answer to the problems of our day is found in God and God alone.

 Do you know the God who knit you together in your mother's womb?
 Do you know the God who knows you, who values you and has a purpose for your life?
 Do you know Jesus?
 Learn more about how you can have a personal relationship with Him here.
-He is the only way to abundant life.
+He is the only way to have an abundant life.

 PIN ME!